legate::Span#

 Returns:

-An iterator one past the first element.
+An iterator to the location preceding the first element.

 reference front() const#